clairecoffey/clairecoffey.github.io/index.md

 # <center>Academic Background</center>
 <img src="/clairecoffey_matriculation_photo.jpg" width="225" class="left-img"/>
-I recently completed my PhD in Health Data Science at the University of Cambridge.
-My research bridged together the fields of machine learning and epidemiology, and my thesis was titled "Evaluating and enhancing cardiovascular disease risk prediction using algorithmic fairness".
+I am a postdoctoral research scientist at Helmholtz Munich in AI & Environmental Health, where I am using machine learning to better understand relationships between the environment and health outcomes, jointly considering health equity and algorithmic fairness.
+I completed my PhD in Health Data Science at the University of Cambridge, bridging together the fields of machine learning and epidemiology with my thesis on "Evaluating and enhancing cardiovascular disease risk prediction using algorithmic fairness".
 I was part of the [Health Data Research UK-Turing Wellcome PhD Programme](https://www.hdruk.ac.uk/careers-in-health-data-science/phd-programme/), supervised by [Angela Wood](https://www.phpc.cam.ac.uk/staff/professor-angela-wood), [Mike Inouye](https://www.phpc.cam.ac.uk/staff/professor-michael-inouye), and [Sam Lambert](https://www.phpc.cam.ac.uk/staff/dr-samuel-lambert).
-I am currently a Research Scientist at Helmholtz Munich in AI & Environmental Health, where I am using machine learning to better understand relationships between the environment and health outcomes, jointly considering algorithmic fairness.

 Before my PhD, I was a [DeepMind Scholar](https://www.cst.cam.ac.uk/deepmind-scholars-cambridge) in MPhil Advanced Computer Science at the [Cambridge Computer Laboratory](https://www.cst.cam.ac.uk/), supervised by [Neil Lawrence](https://inverseprobability.com/).
 I specialised in AI and ML courses, and my thesis topic was "Fairness and the bias-variance trade-off".
-I was a member of [Clare Hall](https://www.clarehall.cam.ac.uk/) College throughout my time in Cambridge.

 I completed my first-class BSc in Computer Science at the University of Birmingham, specialising in AI, with visiting student placements at the University of British Columbia and the University of Waterloo.